Mitsubishi F-15J

 The McDonnell Douglas - Mitsubishi F-15J/DJ Eagle is a twin-engine, all-weather air superiority fighter based on the McDonnell Douglas F-15 Eagle in use by the Japan Air Self-Defense Force (JASDF).
 The F-15J was produced under license by Mitsubishi Heavy Industries along with McDonnell Douglas.
 The subsequent F-15DJ and F-15J J-MSIP (MSIP Configuration II Aircraft) variants were also produced.
 Japan is the largest customer of the F-15 Eagle outside the United States.
 In addition to combat, F-15DJ roles include training.
-The F-15J Kai is a modernized version of the F-15J.
-Kai was an early designation that has gradually subdivided; nowadays, Japan no longer uses 'kai' to refer to newly upgraded F-15Js.
-Instead, Japanese predominantly use J-MSIP or F-15MJ.
+The F-15J Modernized is a modernized version of the F-15J.